NHL Trade Rumors: Sabres’ Evander Kane To Penguins, Buffalo Getting Calls For Other Players

-With just under two months left until the NHL trade deadline hits, trade rumors with regards to the Buffalo Sabres and several of their players have surfaced.
+With just under two months left until the NHL trade deadline hits, trade rumors with regard to the Buffalo Sabres and several of their players have surfaced.
 It’s being reported that the Pittsburgh Penguins have interest in Evander Kane, while other teams are calling about several other players on the Sabres’ roster.
 Here are the latest details on Kane’s situation with the Buffalo Sabres, as well as who else could be on the move if any trades end up happening based on the calls the team is getting.

 A reported arrived on Wednesday regarding Kane, with Pro Hockey Rumors indicating that Sportsnet’s Elliotte Friedman on Sportsnet 650 spoke of the Penguins’ interest in Buffalo’s top trade asset.
 It was mentioned by Friedman that Pittsburgh might also have interest in the Montreal Canadiens’ Max Pacioretty to give their lineup a boost.
 Pairing Kane or Pacioretty with stars Evangi Malkin and Sidney Crosby could certainly do that for the defending Stanley Cup Champions.
 It’s also mentioned that the Penguins may have to figure out how to work out salary cap issues, although Buffalo has said in the past they’d be willing to hold back up to 50 percent of Kane’s salary.